 0 g fiber

 12 mg cholesterol

 97 mg sodium

 Note: Nutritional analysis may vary depending on ingredient brands used.

 Variations and suggestions:

-Substitute another type of nut if you do not like pecans.
+Substitute another type of nut if you don't like pecans.
 Store the leftovers in an airtight container.
-You can either freeze half the batch or share them with your friends.
+These also freeze well.